 - The hybrid applications on Flutter will be highly secured.

 Dart – The Reason Behind the Rising Popularity of Flutter

 Dart is a programming language solely used to develop hybrid and cross-platform applications.
 This language is based on both C and C++ concepts, which is why it is known to be the main driving force of Flutter.
 Apart from this, you can also develop the fastest applications with high-level performance and native features.

 How can SolGuruz help with building Hybrid apps in Flutter?

-If you are looking for the best app development partner, SolGuruz is here with you.
+If you are looking for the best app development company, SolGuruz is here with you.
 Our expert Flutter developers have completed numerous development projects featuring hybrid solutions.
 We ensure to move out of the concept of mobile hybrid apps and work on web and mobile combined applications, web hybrid software solutions, and more.

-If you are looking for Flutter app development services OR planning to hire Flutter developers, do reach out to us, we will ensure that the final product can meet your business goals easily.
+If you are looking for Flutter app development services OR planning to hire experienced Flutter developers, do reach out to us, we will ensure that the final product can meet your business goals easily.
 It doesn’t matter whether you have a startup or enterprise; we have your needs covered.

 Is Flutter cross-platform or hybrid?

 Flutter is used for the development of both hybrid and cross-platform applications.
 You have to use the Dart programming language to write codes on Flutter engine and framework.